pharo-project/pheps/phep-proposal.md

 * New parse node class, `RBOptimizedNode`, under `RBValueNode`--sibling to `RBLiteralNode`.
 * New lexer token class, `RBOptimizedToken`, with additional case in `RBCanner>>scanLiteral`.
 * New `RBParser>>parseOptimizedExpression`, called when an optimized token is encountered as a primitive value or within another literal.

+### Syntax highlighting, formatting, etc

+Formatting should be able to be ported from Dolphin, syntax-highlighting is just a matter of recognizing the ##() as punctuation similar to {}[]() (because the contents can be an arbitrary expression, Dolphin does *not* give the parens any special "literal" color).

 ### Code Generation